Ruan6370/AboutMe/README.md

 - 👋 Hi, I’m @Ruan6370
 - 👀 I’m interested in programming (Duh), reading, games and games development.
-- 🌱 I’m currently learning c# and Java (apache netbeans).
+- 🌱 I’m currently learning c# and Java (apache netbeans & eclipse).
 - 💞️ I’m not looking to collaborate at the moment.
 - 📫 How to reach me: rhanekombiz12@gmail.com